Thomas Ian Griffith: Return to acting and continued writing and producing (2021–present)

 On December 21, 2020, Griffith took part of the Reunited Apart videocast that included most cast members of The Karate Kid series.
 In 2021, Griffith came out of his retirement from acting to reprise the role of Terry Silver in the fourth, fifth, and sixth seasons of Cobra Kai.
 He also voiced his character in the 2022 video game Cobra Kai 2: Dojos Rising.

-Griffith and Keller reunited with Dolly Parton's Heatrstrings producer Patrick Sean Smith in 2022, who had been named new showrunner for the upcoming fifth season of Netflix's romantic drama series Virgin River.
+Griffith and Keller reunited with Dolly Parton's Heartstrings producer Patrick Sean Smith in 2022, who had been named new showrunner for the upcoming fifth season of Netflix's romantic drama series Virgin River.
 Griffith and Keller were brought in as supervising producers (working on all twelve episodes of the season), and also co-wrote the episode "Heroes Rise," which was directed by Martin Wood.
 The series is filmed in and around Vancouver, British Columbia, Canada; filming for the fifth season began on July 18 and concluded on November 21, 2022, but was only released a year later on September 7, 2023.
 In April 2023, Griffith and Keller were promoted to co-executive producers for the show's sixth season, which was filmed between February 22 and May 31, 2024.
 Season six was released on December 19, 2024, and includes another episode penned by the couple, "Love Story," directed by Felipe Rodriguez.
-Griffith and Keller have been announced as writing and co-executive producing the ten episodes for season seven, which will be released in 2025.
+Griffith and Keller have been announced as writing and co-executive producing the ten episodes for season seven, which will be released in March 2026.

 Personal life

-Girffith started dating his Another World co-star Mary Page Keller in late 1984, and the couple eventually married on November 16, 1991.
+Griffith started dating his Another World co-star Mary Page Keller in late 1984, and the couple eventually married on November 16, 1991.
 The pair have two sons together.